krmgns/oppa/README.md

 ## Oppa

 Providing an easy interface, aims to simplify database CRUD operations/transactions that you tire.
-Oppa has also an ORM implementation interface that sometimes make the things easier for you.
+Oppa has also an Active Record implementation interface that sometimes make the things easier for you.

 Secures user inputs sharply, carries results of your queries gently, handles errors smoothly, makes batch transactions/commits carefully and profiles your all query processes optionally for you.
 Oppa also provides a powerful logging mechanizm to report events that you may wonder about.